Couchbase-Ecosystem/cbl-reactnative-docs/docs/DataSync/remote-sync-gateway.md

 sidebar_position: 2
 ---

-# Remote Sync Gateway
+# Remote Sync

-> Description - _Couchbase Lite for React Native — Synchronizing data changes between local and remote databases using Sync Gateway_
+> Description - _Couchbase Lite for Ionic — Synchronizing data changes between local and remote databases using Sync Gateway or Capella App Services_

 :::note
 All code examples are indicative only.
 They demonstrate the basic concepts and approaches to using a feature.
 Use them as inspiration and adapt these examples to best practice when developing applications for your platform.